nflverse/nflseedR/README.md

 But of course the real value is putting in your own model into the simulatior.
 To accomplish this, you can write your own function which will determine the output of games instead.
-As an example, here's a very stupid model, for example, that makes the team earlier alphabetically win by 3 points 90% of the time, and lose by 3 points the other 10% of the time.
+As an example, here's a very stupid model that makes the team earlier alphabetically win by 3 points 90% of the time, and lose by 3 points the other 10% of the time.

 ``` r
 stupid_games_model <- function(t, g, w, ...) {